| Erin Ptah ( @ 2008-05-26 04:52 pm UTC |

 "Caw," replied the bird, shaking its head.

 "Mr. Stewart!
 Hello!
-I was just sending my assistant out to get some coffee," exclaimed a refreshingly normal-sounding voice.
+I was just sending my assistant out to get some coffee," exclaimed a refreshingly non-squawky voice.
 "Harvey Birdman.
 Glad to meet you.
 Please, sit down."

 Except for the huge off-white wings, the figure was human.
-The cowl (yes, in primary colors) was a bit of a distraction, but the suit was reassuringly dark.
+The bright yellow cowl was a bit of a distraction, but the suit was reassuringly dark.
 Subdued.
 Professional.
 Non-cartoonish.

 Jon sat.